alxx/Liverpie/README.md

 Use GitHub, or there's an older Google Group at [http://groups.google.com/group/liverpie-support].

+My email is alxx@indigenious.ro and I'm available for consultancy regarding the installation and usage of Liverpie.

 ## CREDITS

 Jonathan Palley, author of Telegraph for FreeSWITCH, wrote the part that instantiates an EventMachine and creates a server ready for FreeSWITCH.
 I wrote everything else and changed some of Jonathan's code.

-    Contact me at: alxx@indigenious.ro.

-I'm available for consultancy regarding installation and usage of Liverpie.

 Adeel Ansari helped with the Java example and also worked with me to fix a bug that prevented some Java webservers that don't always send a cookie